BenjaminLarrousse/statsbomb-messi/README.md

 # Is it possible to defend against Messi?
 A data perspective.

-Python code associated to my blog post about Messi.
+Python code associated to my blog post about Messi: [Is it possible to defend against Messi?](https://towardsdatascience.com/is-it-possible-to-stop-messi-a-data-perspective-cf4e2d900181).

 # Content